jeanamarante/catena/README.md

 };

 CLASS.Child.append = {
     // The _$_ shorthand references all CLASS module prototypes.
+You should
+    // only use _$_ inside of the methods declared in the append object.
     callMe: function () {
         _$_.Parent.callMe.call(this);